joslinm/validate/README.md

 *Under Construction*

 Rules
 ------
 There are rules for your input.
-Let's define some.

 A rule is a pretty simple data structure:
 ```go

 type AlterCallback func(value interface{}) interface{}